gkb67/Github-API-Tests/README.md

 ## **Functional Testing of GitHub API Tests**

-The scope of functional testing will cover the following:
+The scope of functional testing is as follows:
-- CRUD Operations: Repositories in GitHub
+- CRUD Operations: On repositories in GitHub
 - Authentication: Token-based authentication
 - Error Handling: Proper handling of error responses for invalid inputs and requests
 - Positive and Negative Test Cases: Validation of successful operations and failure scenarios